Incorporate Unusual Farmers Market Finds Into Recipes

-- Green garlic – I’m sure you’ve added garlic to many dishes before, but have you ever used green garlic?
+- Green garlic– I’m sure you’ve added garlic to many dishes before, but have you ever used green garlic?
 Green garlic is an immature garlic plant, also known as garlic scapes, meaning it is harvested before it blooms into the garlic bulbs that we are used to seeing.
 Use green garlic to spice up your next meal or throw it on the grill and add as an herb for flavor to your favorite salad.
-Containing vitamin C, calcium, iron and zinc – this vegetable improves the immune system and can even reduce the risk of various types of cancer as part of a produce-rich diet.
+Containing vitamin C, calcium, iron and zinc – this vegetable supports the immune system and can even reduce the risk of various types of cancer as part of a produce-rich diet.

 More Than Just Produce

 Most people only think of produce when thinking of farmers markets, but vendors sell many other products such as meat and eggs.
 Next time you’re at the farmers market, look for these items.

 - Whitefish– most Michiganders have tried this iconic Great Lakes fish, whether it is smoked, grilled or baked.
 Have you ever tried cooking your own whitefish?
 This lean protein has great cardiovascular benefits and makes for a great summer dinner.
 This Simple Whitefish with Lemon and Herbs is a healthy, delicious choice for your next meatless meal.

 - Lamb meat– this lean meat has a surprising number of vitamins and minerals including iron, zinc, calcium, potassium, copper and various B vitamins.
 Try these Mediterranean Meatballs made with protein-rich lamb meat for your next family dinner.

 - Honey– this natural sweetener can be found fresher – and less processed – at the farmers market than at the grocery store.
 Try these Carrot Cake Energy Bites with your honey from the market.